BeyondTheClouds/enoslib/docs/theyuseit.rst

 Publications
 ============

+- David Sarmiento, Adrien Lebre, Lucas Nussbaum, Abdelhadi Chari.
+Multi-site Connectivity for Edge Infrastructures DIMINET:DIstributed Module for Inter-site NETworking.
+The 20th IEEE/ACM International Symposium on Cluster, Cloud and Internet Computing, IEEE; The University of Melbourne, May 2020, Melbourne, Australia. ⟨hal-02573638⟩

+- Hélène Coullon, Dimitri Pertin, Christian Pérez.
+Production Deployment Tools for IaaSes: an Overall Model and Survey.
+The IEEE 5th International Conference on Future Internet of Things and Cloud (FiCloud), Aug 2017, Prague, Czech Republic. pp.183-190, ⟨10.1109/FiCloud.2017.51⟩. ⟨hal-01532489⟩

 - Vania Marangozova-Martin, Noël de Palma, Ahmed El Rheddane.
   "Multi-Level Elasticity for Data Stream Processing," in IEEE Transactions on Parallel and Distributed Systems.
   Vol. 30, No. 10, 2019.
 DOI: 10.1109/TPDS.2019.2907950

 - Genc Tato, Marin Bertier, Etienne Rivière, Cédric Tedeschi.
   Split and migrate: Resource-driven placement and discovery of microservices at the edge.
 In proceedings of the 23rd International Conference on Principles of Distributed Systems (OPODIS), Neuchâtel, Switzerland, December 2019.